tavro/plang/README.md

 # plang
-a small compiler written in python
+a small interpreter written in python